 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Market Cross 45m north of church is a medieval market cross located in Northamptonshire, England.
-The structure dates from the medieval period and served as a focal point for commercial and civic activity within its settlement.
-Market crosses of this type typically functioned as gathering places where goods were traded and community business was conducted.
-The monument remains an important record of medieval urban organisation and local economic life.
+Market cross 45m north of church is a medieval market cross located in Northamptonshire.
+The structure dates to the medieval period and represents the commercial and civic infrastructure of its settlement, indicating the presence of an organised market and established trading practices.
+Market crosses of this type typically served as focal points for commercial activity and community gatherings within market towns and larger villages.
+The monument survives as evidence of medieval urban planning and economic organisation in the English Midlands.

 Market cross 45m north of church is a scheduled monument protected by Historic England under reference 1015771.
 View the official record →

-Market Cross 45m north of church is a medieval market cross located in Northamptonshire, England.
+Market cross 45m north of church is a medieval market cross located in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015771.

 Market cross 45m north of church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015771.